How to Monitor Employees Working From Home

 AI-based behavioral analytics graph detecting insider threat anomalies

-I saw this play out at a mid-sized SaaS company last year.
+I saw this play out at a mid-sized SaaS company.
 An employee who normally logged off at 6 PM started working until midnight for two weeks straight.
 The system flagged the pattern.
 A manager checked in.
 Turned out the employee was overwhelmed and afraid to say so.
-Early intervention prevented a resignation.
-Replacement cost avoided: roughly $100k.
+Early intervention prevented a resignation—exact savings depend on role and market, but replacing a senior hire is rarely cheap.

 But here's the catch.
 Some vendors will sell you AI as a magic box.
 It's not.
 The alerts are only as good as the baseline data.
 If you deploy it and ignore the alerts for three months, don't blame the software.